 The Victim Right to Review is specifically intended to allow a victim to have an avenue to appeal a decision not to prosecute.
 It is separate and distinct from any complaint process regarding conduct or service.

 Where the case is particularly complex or sensitive, it may not be possible to provide a VRR decision within the usual time limits.
-In such cases, the victim will be notified accordingly and provided regular updates on the progress of the review.
+In such cases, you will be notified and provided regular updates on the progress of the review.

-- the original decision is overturned and the suspect is dealt with by way of an out of court disposal;
+- The original decision is overturned and the suspect is dealt with by way of an out of court disposal for example a caution;

-- the original decision is overturned and the case is referred to the CPS for a charging decision;
+- The original decision is overturned and the case is referred to the CPS for a them to make a decision;

-- the original decision is overturned but the case is statute-barred and proceedings cannot be instigated.
+- The original decision is overturned but the time within which information can be laid is out of time (statute-barred) and proceedings cannot be instigated.